 - Year-round support workshops for San Diego and Imperial County schools and teachers.

 - Demonstrate to students that science can be interesting, enjoyable, and rewarding, while promoting STEM (science, technology, engineering, and math) as career choices.

-- Provide outstanding student participants the opportunity to engage in leadership roles, learn organizational skills, gain community service and mentor their peers in science literacy, as part of the Science Fair Student Honor Society (SAB).
+- Provide outstanding student participants the opportunity to engage in leadership roles, learn organizational skills, gain community service and mentor their peers in science literacy, as part of the Science Fair Student Honor Society (SLB).

 - Promote community volunteerism and offers Community Service Credit.